garyhtou/Simple-Multiprocessing-Shell/README.md

 **Weaknesses:**

 - Shell does not run continuously
-- Does not handle chaning operators such as `&&`, `||`, and `;` (it does handle `|`)
+- Does not handle changing operators such as `&&`, `||`, and `;` (it does handle `|`)
-- Does not handle envrionment variables
+- Does not handle environment variables

 ### The program is composed of three files:

-- `myshell.cpp`: Contains the main function of the program and handles coordination of multiple commands and pipes.
+- `myshell.cpp`: Contains the main function and handles the coordination of multiple commands and pipes.
-  - Gets the inputed command and parses and lexes it.
+  - Gets the inputted command and parses and lexes it.
-  - Then either runs it as a single command (no pipes) or multi-command (with pipes).
+  - Then runs it as either a single command (no pipes) or multi-command (with pipes).
 - `command.cpp`: Responsible for executing the commands and managing pipe file descriptors.